 Conclusion: “Scientific system of sweating”

-Yes, some critics of the theory did refer to it as the scientific system of sweating as it applied perfectly to manufacturing, mining industries where blue collar work was more prevalent as compared to the pink collar and white collar jobs.
-Though the theory engendered certain best practices that are still deployed by managers.
-These include:
+Yes, some critics of the theory did refer to it as the scientific system of sweating as it applied perfectly to manufacturing, mining industries where blue-collar work was more prevalent as compared to the pink collar and white-collar jobs.

 - Work ethic